National Training Centre in partnership with the University of Chester

 b) critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study, or area of professional practice.
 This will be developed in all modules.

-c) a comprehensive understanding of techniques applicable to their own professional practice.
-This will be developed in all modules but most notably in XN7123, XN7124 and XN7126.
+c) a comprehensive understanding of techniques applicable to their own research or advanced scholarship; This will be developed in all modules but most notably XN7128 Research Methods and Data Analysis and for Masters students XN7129 Research Project.

 e) conceptual understanding that enables the student: (i) to evaluate critically current research and advanced scholarship in the discipline (ii) to evaluate methodologies and develop critiques of them and, where appropriate, to propose new hypotheses.
-This will be developed in all modules of the programme but most notably in XN7124 and XN7125.
+This will be developed in all modules of the programme but most notably in XN7124, XN7125, XN7128 and XN7129.

 f) deal with complex issues both systematically and creatively, make sound judgements in the absence of complete data, and communicate their conclusions clearly to specialist and non-specialist audience.
 This will developed in all modules.

 g) demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level.
-Students will engage in this in all modules but most notably in XN7126 and XN7127.
+Students will engage in this in all modules but most notably in XN7126, XN7128 and XN7129.

 The neuromuscular therapy programme will incorporate a number of teaching methods including lead lectures, seminars, workshops and laboratory practicals.
-Throughout the programme students will develop a range of practical, academic, transferable and applied skills designed to facilitate progression and develop independent learners.
+Throughout the programme students will develop a range of practical, academic, transferable and applied skills designed to facilitate progression and develop independent learners commensurate with the expectations of MSc graduates in the area of neuromuscular therapy.
 For example as well as gaining experience through traditional approaches to learning such as seminars, demonstrations and laboratory practicals, students will also engage with case studies and participate in role playing exercises.
 These teaching methods will allow students to develop a deeper knowledge and understanding of key principles and critically reflect on information from a personal perspective forging a link between the theoretical principles raised and their application.

 To ensure that students are given opportunities to engage with field experts, guest lecturers will be used to enhance the student experience.
 It is envisaged that these lectures will be delivered in an interactive environment where students are allowed to question, debate and discuss contemporary themes and emergent issues with therapists of varying stripes who bring differing views and experiences to those of the programme teaching team.